alexajuno/notes/wiki/ux-ui/college-class/lec0-intro.md

 # HCI and UX/UI

+- Roll call the whole class integrated with review questions on previous lecture

 ## Human-computer interaction

 - Some theories that I don't remember lol: something about HCI stages, the domains of knowledge that HCI research on, basic way of finding out UX rules (I think it's testing and collecting user feedbacks)